adr/madr/docs/decisions/adr-template.md

 ### Positive Consequences <!-- This is an optional element.
 Feel free to remove. -->

-* {e.g., improvement of quality attribute satisfaction, follow-up decisions required, …}
+* {e.g., improvement of one or more desired qualities, …}
 * …

 ### Negative Consequences <!-- This is an optional element.
 Feel free to remove. -->

-* {e.g., compromising quality attribute, follow-up decisions required, …}
+* {e.g., compromising one or more desired qualities, …}
 * …

 ## Pros and Cons of the Options <!-- This is an optional element.
 Feel free to remove. -->